 State Level

-Freshman level categories are eligible for students in their first or second semester of applied study and he/she is at a maximum age of 22 by February 1 of the competition year.
+Graduate level categories are eligible for students who have completed an undergraduate degree, are enrolled in a graduate program, and who are at a maximum age of 35 by February 15 of the competition year.

 COMPETITION PROCEDURE